kevinnowland/mercury-demo/README.md

 We are following the instructions from [this tutorial](https://mljar.com/blog/share-jupyter-notebook-as-web-app/) Step 0 is to create a heroku account and install the CLI.

-1. Create a fork of this repository for yourself.
-Then clone and enter into it the folder.
+1. Clone this repository and `cd` into it.
 1. Run `heroku login`
 2. Run `heroku create APPNAME` where you fill in whatever `APPNAME` you want.
 2. Set heroku environment variables: